unirgy/convertm1m2/README.md

 ## Disclaimers

-This is by no means a complete or even a good solution.
+Our conversion tool is a work in progress and may not necessarily be the best solution for converting your existing extension.

-Some developers opt to start development from scratch and this might be a better choice.
+Some developers may opt to start development from scratch and this might be a better choice.

-For those who opt to use this script - there are no guarantees made about any correctness or completeness of the result.
+For those who do opt to use this script - there are no guarantees made about any correctness or completeness of the result.

 The purpose of this script is only to reduce some repetitive work which can be automated.

-This is work in progress.

 ## Contributing